 Your health care provider will likely instruct you to follow RICE to help reduce pain and swelling:

 - Ice your elbow for 15 to 20 minutes at a time, 3 to 4 times a day.
 Wrap the ice in cloth.
 DO NOT place ice directly on the skin.
+Cold from the ice can damage your skin.

 - Compress the area by wrapping it with an elastic bandage or compression wrap.